yuor546/repo/README.md

 # Run the bot
 python -m bot.bot
+# Make sure to run this command from the repository root.
+Running it from
+# inside the `bot/` directory will cause an `ImportError` because the package
+# cannot be located.
 ```

 For two sibling bots named **Vivi** and **Vex**, place both tokens in the